Konárovice: Sights

 In Konárovice are three cultural monuments.
 The Konárovice Castle was originally an early Baroque castle built in 1661.
 It was rebuilt into its current Rococo form in 1775.
 The castle is surrounded with a small castle park.
 Since 2003, it has been owned by the American actor Crispin Glover.

 The Church of the Exaltation of the Holy Cross from the 14th century was rebuilt in the late Gothic style in 1500, but soon fell into disrepair.
 It was baroque rebuilt in 1669–1683.
 The last reconstruction, into its current pseudo-Gothic form, took place in 1887–1889.
 The bell tower is equipped by two bells that dates from 1565 and 1612.

-Next to the castle stands a baroque hospital, built after 1772.
-In front of the building stands a valuable statue of St. John of Nepomuk.
+Next to the castle stands a Baroque hospital, built after 1772.
+In front of the building stands a valuable statue of Saint John of Nepomuk.